Stephen-J-Whitaker/co2-score/README.md

   - [Git](https://git-scm.com/): Used for code version control

-  - [Code Institute Python Linter](https://pep8ci.herokuapp.com/#): Used to calidate and check the styling of the Python code
+  - [Code Institute Python Linter](https://pep8ci.herokuapp.com/#): Used to validate and check the styling of the Python code

   - Windows 10 snipping tool for creating screen grabbed jpeg files for the readme